 Requesting an Absentee Ballot by Mail

-An absentee ballot can be requested at My Vote Wisconsin, Vote Absentee.
+Request an absentee ballot from My Vote Wisconsin, Vote Absentee.
 You may send a written request that must include:

 - Voter Name

 - Complete address to which the ballot should be mailed